10 Fun Facts About Corgis

 You already know they’re cute, compact, and smart.
-But there’s a lot more to these beloved little dogs.
+But there’s a lot more to these beloved little dogs that you might not know.

 There are two types of Welsh corgis: the Pembroke Welsh corgi and the Cardigan Welsh corgi.
 They are considered two entirely different breeds because they come from different ancestors.
 Their remarkable resemblance is a result of crossbreeding in the 19th century.